Satsuma ware

 Satsuma ware (薩摩焼, Satsuma-yaki) is a type of Japanese pottery originally from Satsuma Province, southern Kyūshū.
 Today, it can be divided into two distinct categories: the original plain dark clay early Satsuma (古薩摩, Ko-Satsuma) made in Satsuma from around 1600, and the elaborately decorated export Satsuma (京薩摩, Kyō-Satsuma) ivory-bodied pieces which began to be produced in the nineteenth century in various Japanese cities.
-By adapting their gilded polychromatic enamel overglaze designs to appeal to the tastes of western consumers, manufacturers of the latter made Satsuma ware one of the most recognized and profitable export products of the Meiji period.
+By adapting their gilded polychromatic enamel overglaze designs to appeal to the tastes of western consumers, manufacturers of the latter made Satsuma ware one of the most recognized and profitable export products of Japan for centuries, and even became one of the key sources of funding for the Meiji period reforms.

 Early history

-The precise origins and early innovations of Satsuma ware are somewhat obscure; however most scholars date its appearance to the late sixteenth or early seventeenth century.
-The Satsuma region was ripe for the development of kilns due to its access to local clay and proximity to the Korean peninsula.
-In 1597–1598, at the conclusion of Toyotomi Hideyoshi's incursions into Korea, Korean potters, which at the time were highly regarded for their contributions to ceramics and the Korean ceramics industry, were forcefully brought to Japan to kick-start Kyūshū's non-existent ceramic industry.
+Most scholars date satsuma ware's appearance to the late sixteenth or early seventeenth century.
+In 1597–1598, at the conclusion of Toyotomi Hideyoshi's incursions into Korea, Korean potters, which at the time were highly regarded for their contributions to ceramics and the Korean ceramics industry, were captured and forcefully brought to Japan to kick-start Kyūshū's non-existent ceramic industry.
+Hagi ware and Arita ware (Yi Sam-pyeong) share similar peninsular origins.

+The Satsuma region happened to be a great spot for the development of kilns due to its access to local clay and proximity to the Korean peninsula.
 These potters eventually mainly settled in Naeshirogawa and Tateno, which were to become the hub of the local pottery industry.
-Of the Korean potters settled in Japan which revolutionized Japanese pottery, members of the well known Shim clan have continued to make pottery to this day and have attempted to improve Korean-Japanese relations.
+Of the Korean potters settled in Japan which revolutionized Japanese pottery, members of the well known Shim (심 沈) clan, who is now headed by the 15th generation Shim Su-gwan (Chin Jukan, 심수관, 沈壽官), have continued to make the Chin Jukan-brand pottery to this day, making sales offline and online, while keeping his ancestral identity by holding Korean ceremonies in traditional Joseon attire, and have attempted to improve Korean-Japanese relations by speaking in public and holding exhibits.